d4n3sh/thedaneshproject/content/posts/2007-02-15-hello-world.md

 ---
 Yup, Hello world again.
 This time it is final.

-I decided to move &#8220;TheDaneshProject Tech Blog&#8221; up a level to just &#8220;TheDaneshProject&#8221;.
+I decided to move "TheDaneshProject Tech Blog" up a level to just "TheDaneshProject".
 It's easier to remember and seems to be stronger brand name I think.
 Don't youÂ  agree?

 I am concentrating more on Linux related reads, general tech and also my passion for tattoos and piercings.
 This time I am going to try publishing as much information as I can get my hands on from the local scene here in Malaysia.
 Tattoos and piercings in Malaysia will also be my major direction.

-Currently I am working on moving over my old articles from &#8220;TheDaneshProject Tech Blog&#8221; to this blog.
+Currently I am working on moving over my old articles from "TheDaneshProject Tech Blog" to this blog.
 Having some issues with the images and comments but I think I'll have it completed by the weekend.

 Stay tuned guys&#8230;..

-&#8220;TheDaneshProject&#8221;, &#8220;share your mind&#8221;.
+"TheDaneshProject", "share your mind".